 This was a WOW moment for me for sure!
 My first Aloe flower!

 I think way back when new species were being discovered and named was an exciting time for many “plant explorers”.
 They may have known about similar species to a plant they found but perhaps they didn’t realize how variable some species could be.
-Interestingly, though, they could have just it was a variety of the similar species instead of giving it a new name.
+Interestingly, though, they could have just said it was a variety of the similar species instead of giving it a new name.
 Well, originally, that is what happened with the Aloe saponaria.
 It was originally named Aloe perfoliata var. saponaria by William Aiton in 1789.
-What is strange to me is how they take a plant and give it a same based on certain distinguishing characteristics, features, location or whatever reason.
+What is strange to me is how they take a plant and give it a name based on certain distinguishing characteristics, features, location, or whatever reason.
 Then someone else comes along, finds the same plant, renames it because of this and that reason only for it to happen again and again.
 Maybe someone finds it in another location with yellow flowers instead of red and gives it another name.
-Then years pass, a phylogenetic analysis is done and we find out that all the previous names were wrong.
+Then years pass, phylogenetic analysis is done and we find out that all the previous names were wrong.
 Just think of what Carl von Linnaeus could have done with that!

 This photo is one of my favorites for sure.
 It looks so stately and magnificent.
 So undeniable beautiful and indestructible!

 The above photo is of the original plants first offset when it was two years old.
 I think these plants would get even bigger if they were in larger pots.
 I learned a lot about growing Aloe and Agave that produce a lot of offsets. #1 is not to put them in “designer” pots with curved sides.
 It is harder to remove offsets and removing the big plants to put them in larger pots is almost impossible without completely damaging the plant.
 SO, I just left them in their pots and added fresh soil off and on…